 Did you know that airlines charge different customers different prices for the same flights?
-In this post, I focus on per country differences and how to take advantage of this.
+In this post, I focus on some of the arbitrage opportunities this opens up.

 Different countries, different prices

-Ever since deregulation, airplane tickets have been priced dynamically using a variety of factors such as distance travelled, fare class, demand, fuel prices, taxes and local laws.
+Ever since deregulation, airplane tickets have been priced dynamically using a variety of factors such as distance traveled, fare class, demand, fuel prices, taxes and local laws.
 The time at which the ticket is purchased, in relation to the flight, is also an important factor.
-Dynamic pricing has not only helped airlines maximise their revenue per seat but also their overall load factors.
+Dynamic pricing has not only helped airlines maximize their revenue per seat but also their overall load factors.

 Two such factors that have recently caught my attention are the sales country and the currency.